Home > Library > research paper > Literature Review

 Step 4: Write Your Literature Review

-Then comes the main part of your literature review and that is the format of literature review for research paper.
+Then comes the main part of your literature review: the format of a literature review for a research paper.
 Like any other academic writing, it comprises three major parts that synthesise and analyse the collected information accordingly.
 Let’s discuss how a literature review is written:

 Instead of paraphrasing other researchers, try to add your own opinions and interpretations.
 Additionally, evaluate the strengths and weaknesses of the prior research and how to overcome the challenges for future researchers.
 You can also discuss how your review contributes to filling the gaps.
 Moreover, use transition sentences and phrases to create a smooth transition and flow between paragraphs.

-The final part of writing a literature review concludes your evaluation by mentioning the key findings and results from the literature and its relevance to the broader academic field.
-Also, a good conclusion in a literature review explores the implications or discrepancies of the findings to future research and discusses potential directions and tips for research in the field.
+The final part of writing a literature review concludes your evaluation by mentioning the key findings and results from the literature and their relevance to the broader academic field.
+Also, a good conclusion in a literature review explores the implications or discrepancies of the findings for future research and discusses potential directions and tips for research in the field.

 Step 5: Editing and Proofreading

-After you have written your first draft, proofread and edit your content to ensure that it is error-free, factually correct, grammatically coherent and well-cited.
+After you have written your first draft, proofread and edit your content to ensure that it is error-free, factually correct, grammatically coherent, and well-cited.
 You may revise it as needed and make any changes.
-It many be helpful to get feedback from peers, instructors and researchers from your field for a more critical analysis.
+It may be helpful to get feedback from peers, instructors, and researchers in your field to support a more critical analysis.

 Difference Between A Literature Review And A Research Paper